Best Cellular Home Security Systems in 2025

 Installation

-Our Frontpoint installation was pretty straightforward.
 Frontpoint didn’t preprogram our equipment the way Cove did, but it offered clear, easy-to-follow instructions on its app.
-We had one problem with a sensor that had been mislabeled at the warehouse, and we found ourselves stuck behind over 40 other callers when we called to find out what to do.
+We had one problem with a mislabeled sensor, and it took us a while to get through to someone at Frontpoint to find out what to do.
 As long as you don’t run into technical issues requiring customer service, you should be up and running in around 45 minutes.

 Frontpoint Keypad closeup